Green Sheet Proposal Submission Deadlines:

 How many Green Sheets can I do?

-Students pursuing Honors in the Liberal Arts can do a maximum of one Green Sheet per semester and no more than four Green Sheets during the course of their degree.
-Students pursuing Honors in the Major for a major with limited Honors course offerings may be able to exceed these maximums.
+You can do a maximum of one Green Sheet per semester and no more than four Green Sheets during the course of their degree.

 What happens after I submit a proposal?